-UW College of Education and UW Professional & Continuing Education are offering a new Native Education Certificate Program for educators, with hybrid courses beginning Summer 2018.
+UW College of Education and UW Professional & Continuing Education are offering a Native Education Certificate Program for educators, with hybrid courses beginning Summer 2020.
 These courses are designed to cultivate the educator's ability to create meaningful and effective relationships with Native American students through a perspective of being a community-based teacher.
 Educators will develop the expertise of engaging Native students, families, and communities in instruction to ensure Native students thrive and succeed making school and future careers relevant to the pressing needs of Native communities.

 This innovative cohort model enables peers to collaborate in scholarship and engage knowledge and skills with Native leaders and educators, creating strong alliances within learning communities.
 Cultural partnerships will inspire the community-based educator with relevant tools to share with colleagues, communities, and students.